Lead–acid battery: Sulfation and desulfation

 Lead–acid batteries lose the ability to accept a charge when discharged for too long due to sulfation, the crystallization of lead sulfate.
 They generate electricity through a double sulfate chemical reaction.
 Lead and lead dioxide, the active materials on the battery's plates, react with sulfuric acid in the electrolyte to form lead sulfate.
 The lead sulfate first forms in a finely divided, amorphous state and easily reverts to lead, lead dioxide, and sulfuric acid when the battery recharges.
 As batteries cycle through numerous discharges and charges, some lead sulfate does not recombine into electrolyte and slowly converts into a stable crystalline form that no longer dissolves on recharging.
 Thus, not all the lead is returned to the battery plates, and the amount of usable active material necessary for electricity generation declines over time.

-Sulfation occurs in lead–acid batteries when they are subjected to insufficient charging during normal operation.
+Sulfation occurs in lead–acid batteries when they are subjected to insufficient charging during normal operation, it also occurs when lead–acid batteries left unused with incomplete charge for an extended time.
 It impedes recharging; sulfate deposits ultimately expand, cracking the plates and destroying the battery.
 Eventually, so much of the battery plate area is unable to supply current that the battery capacity is greatly reduced.
 In addition, the sulfate portion (of the lead sulfate) is not returned to the electrolyte as sulfuric acid.
 It is believed that large crystals physically block the electrolyte from entering the pores of the plates.
 A white coating on the plates may be visible in batteries with clear cases or after dismantling the battery.
 Batteries that are sulfated show a high internal resistance and can deliver only a small fraction of normal discharge current.
-Sulfation also affects the charging cycle, resulting in longer charging times, less efficient and incomplete charging, and higher battery temperatures.
+Sulfation also affects the charging cycle, resulting in longer charging times, less-efficient and incomplete charging, and higher battery temperatures.

 SLI batteries (starting, lighting, ignition; e.g., car batteries) suffer the most deterioration because vehicles normally stand unused for relatively long periods of time.
 Deep-cycle and motive power batteries are subjected to regular controlled overcharging, eventually failing due to corrosion of the positive plate grids rather than sulfation.

 Sulfation can be avoided if the battery is fully recharged immediately after a discharge cycle.
 There are no known independently verified ways to reverse sulfation.
 There are commercial products claiming to achieve desulfation through various techniques such as pulse charging, but there are no peer-reviewed publications verifying their claims.
 Sulfation prevention remains the best course of action, by periodically fully charging the lead–acid batteries.